Chaeropus

-Chaeropus, known as the pig-footed bandicoots, is a genus of small mammals that became extinct during the 20th century.
-They were unique marsupials, of the order Peramelemorphia (bandicoots and bilbies), with unusually thin legs, yet were able to move rapidly.
+Chaeropus, known as the pig-footed bandicoots, is a genus of small marsupials that became extinct during the 20th century.
+They were the only members of the family Chaeropodidae in order Peramelemorphia (bandicoots and bilbies), with unusually thin legs, yet were able to move rapidly.
 Two recognised species inhabited dense vegetation on the arid and semiarid plains of Australia.
 The genus' distribution range was later reduced to an inland desert region, where it was last recorded in the 1950s; it is now presumed extinct.

 Taxonomy

 The genus was proposed by William Ogilby in a presentation to the Linnean Society of London of a new species tentatively assigned to a genus of bandicoots, the long-nosed Perameles, and was forwarded to John Gould, then at Sydney, for a more detailed examination.
 Ogilby submitted a drawing by collector Major Mitchell, who also supplied extensive remarks on the animal's form and habits, and identified the unusual pig-like toes of the forelimbs as the basis for a new genus.

 The collection of the specimen was made at the interior of New South Wales by Mitchell, on the banks of the Murray River.

 The genus name Chaeropus combines terms from Ancient Greek for "pig" and "foot", a reference to the unique characteristic of the forelimbs noted by the describing author.
 The specific epithet ecaudatus refers to the absence of a tail, which the single specimen happened to be missing, leading to the unfortunate suggestion by the name that the marsupial did not possess them.

 The recognised synonymy of the genus was published by Theodore S. Palmer in 1904.

 A nomenclatural synonym, Chœropus [Choeropus] Waterhouse, G.R.
 1841, was published several years after Ogilby as an unjustified emendation; Waterhouse gives the spelling proposed by Ogilby in the same work.

 Oldfield Thomas noted the inappropriate epithet ecaudatus in 1888, substituting the name Chœropus castanotis proposed by John Edward Gray as the type of the genus, but this was suppressed as a synonym by Palmer.

 The vernacular description, pig-footed bandicoot, was given by Ogilby in his first description, a name ascribed by Mitchell's party.